asiniy/ecto_materialized_path/README.md

 end
 ```

-Write a migration for this functionality
+Write a migration for this functionality:

 ``` elixir
 defmodule MyApp.AddMaterializedPathToComments do